codingseb/Localization/README.md

 	1. The part "Core" : Nuget "CodingSeb.Localization" Contains the dictionnary of all translations for a "TextId" in C#.

-	2. A part "FileLoader" : Allow to open a type ofile that contains translations to load in the dictionnary of the "Core" part.
+	2. A part "FileLoader" : Allow to open a type of file that contains translations to load in the dictionnary of the "Core" part.
 By default a loader to load localization files in JSON is provided "CodingSeb.Localization.JsonFileLoader".

 	3. The part to translate (localize) XAML (WPF) "CodingSeb.Localization.WPF".
 Provide a `Tr` markup and some converters to use in Bindings.
 It use the "Core" in backend.